Davíð Oddsson: Foreign minister (2004–2005)

-During his 14 years as Prime Minister, Davíð became acquainted with, or a friend of, many Western leaders, including Bill Clinton and George W. Bush of the United States, Václav Klaus of Czechoslovakia and Silvio Berlusconi of Italy.
+During his 14 years as prime minister, Davíð became acquainted with, or a friend of, many Western leaders, including Bill Clinton and George W. Bush of the United States, Václav Klaus of Czechoslovakia and Silvio Berlusconi of Italy.
 He has occasionally attended the meetings of the Bilderberg Group, and has read a paper to the Mont Pelerin Society.
 But he served as Minister of Foreign Affairs for only one year.
 In autumn 2005, Davíð announced that he would leave politics, saying that he felt the time had come for a new generation to take over.
-His close ally over many years, Geir H. Haarde, replaced him, as both leader of the Independence Party and Minister of Foreign Affairs.
+His close ally over many years, Geir Haarde, replaced him, as both leader of the Independence Party and Minister of Foreign Affairs.
 A probable contribution to this decision was a short, but dramatic, bout of cancer, soon after the crisis over the failure of the media bill.
-He is in remission.

 Central Bank Governor (2005–2009)

 In October 2005, Davíð was appointed the Governor of the Central Bank of Iceland, despite not having any formal education in economics.
-Following the collapse of the Icelandic banking system in the autumn of 2008, Iceland was forced to ask for financial help from the International Monetary Fund and friendly nations.
+During the 2008–2011 Icelandic financial crisis, Iceland was forced to ask for financial help from the International Monetary Fund and friendly nations.
 Some blamed the collapse on the policies pursued by the Independence Party under Davíð's leadership, such as deregulation, market liberalisation and privatisation which led to investigations into the collapse and a trial.
 Consequently, there were public calls for Davíð's dismissal.
 Following protests outside the Central Bank, the new Prime Minister Jóhanna Sigurðardóttir requested that Davíð and his two fellow governors resign.
 He refused this request.
 On 26 February 2009, following changes to the laws concerning the Central Bank, Davíð was ousted from the bank and replaced by Norwegian economist Svein Harald Øygard.

 In April 2009, Davíð stated that Iceland needs to investigate the "unusual and unconventional loans" given by the banks to senior politicians during the years before the crisis.